cfgauss/r-novice-gapminder/_extras/guide.md

 Some may have different sections, but these are the main ones.

-Help files make it easier to use R because you don;'t have to remember the usage of every function.
+Help files make it easier to use R because you don't have to remember the usage of every function.

 #### Special Operators